NeonilaH/Javascript/MateAcademy_JS.md

 5. And now it's time to increase the production of our robots!
 Implement the `getPlan` function that takes 3 arguments:
 `startProduction` — the number of robots we currently produce per month;
-`numberOfMonth`s — the number of months for the production growth;
+`numberOfMonths` — the number of months for the production growth;
 `percent` — the expected percentage increase in production each month.
 The function should return an array with goals for the given `numberOfMonth`.
 Please note: the goal for the next month is based on the previous month.
 If the number of robots is a fraction, round it down using the `Math.floor`.